 of view and also to cover goods that you might damage while moving.

 What happens if you drop that top-end plasma TV when you're lifting

 Man and van businesses operate in most major cities and towns in the

-UK including Cardiff, Bristol, Birmingham, Leeds, Manchester, Portsmouth,
+UK including Cardiff, Bristol, Birmingham, Leeds, Liverpool, Manchester,

 to do from home - Everyone's got a talent they can

 use to make money - what's yours?
 Find out more about employment opportunities